adaptlearning/documentation/02_authoring_tool/08_test_cases/test suites/CourseImport.md

 --------------------------------------------

 Test that only specific users can access "Framework Import".
-Requires users of types: Super Admin; Tenant Admin and Course Creator.
+Requires users of types Super Admin and Course Creator.

 ### Test steps

 1. Login as a Super Admin.
 On the Dashboard, click "Import source".
 2. Log out.
-Login as a Tenant Admin.
-3. On the Dashboard, attempt to find "Import source" button.
-4. Log out.
 Login as a Course Creator.
-5. "On the Dashboard, attempt to find "Import source" button."
+3. "On the Dashboard, attempt to find "Import source" button."

 ### Expected result

-*   Bullet point now reads ""Import Framework source" can be accessed through the "Import source" button in the Dashboard.
-This can only be done by Super Admin and Tenant Admin users.".
+*   "Import Framework source" can be accessed through the "Import source" button in the Dashboard.
+This can only be done by Super Admin.

 2 - Importing course - Valid source folder
 ----------------------------------------------